Skip to main content

 • This is implemented at code level and is a core part of the subsystem design.

-• It allows Placements to pass user requests to Providers and handles all the calls to the providers including prioritisation and logging.
+• It allows Placements to pass user requests to Providers and handles all the calls to the Providers, including prioritisation and logging.

 • It allows Providers to respond to action requests.